bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - Bytecode analyzers to detect changes in the build.

 ## Current Status
-As of August 20th 2024, the project is in progress, but most macros are ported, meaning that we can compile all of core Mill, and even compile some builds.
+As of August 21st 2024, the project is in progress, but most macros are ported, meaning that we can compile all of core Mill, and even compile some builds.
-No Scala 3 specific syntax is supported yet, and override inferrence is not yet implemented.
+Override inferrence is now implemented (See [mill-moduledefs PR](https://github.com/com-lihaoyi/mill-moduledefs/pull/14)).

+The next step would be to port the cross-module macros, which should pass all existing integration tests.

 Here is a gif of compiling a Mill project where the build.sc file is compiled with Scala 3.5.0: